Interactive-Intelligent-Systems/diarg/README.md

 ## Rational Conflict-Free Semantics
-DiArg provides a reasoner for Rational Conflict-Free (RCF) RCF semantics are a non-SCC-recursive, CF2-like semantics (with the difference that RCF is resilient to (not affected by) self-attacking arguments.
+DiArg provides a reasoner for Rational Conflict-Free (RCF) RCF semantics are a non-SCC-recursive, CF2-like semantics (with the difference that RCF is resilient to (not affected by) self-attacking arguments).
 Given an argumentation framework AF = (AR, AT) a set S subset of (or equal to) AR is a RCT extension iff:

 1. S is a maximal conflict-free subset of AF and all arguments that are only attacked by self-attacking arguments are